-Effective January 1, 2019, the Sheriff's Office established their own plans that include risk management of general and automotive liability, employee group health insurance activities, and workers' compensation.
+The Sheriff's Office established their own plans that include risk management of general and automotive liability and workers' compensation, effective October 1, 2018; and employee group health insurance activities, effective January 1, 2019.
 As a result, the Sheriff established its own internal service fund to record all activity related to insurance and risk management.